[ About ]■

 KNB started in 2023 because people going through big changes needed a place to just be themselves and feel seen by others who understand.
-Over time, it’s become a way for people to figure things out together, as equals, and build trust from sharing real experiences.
+Over time, it’s become a way for people to figure things out together as equals and build trust by sharing real experiences.

 How Kingston NetworkBuddy began

-This part of the site is for the people who saw my first website attempts and treated them like they mattered.
-Back in early 2023, I had a lot of ideas—forums, service directories, ways to help international students and newcomers.
+This part of the site is also for the people who saw my early website attempts and treated them like they mattered.
+Back in early 2023, I had many ideas — forums, service directories, and small ways to support international students and newcomers.

 Thank you from the bottom of my heart.